-Legal proceedings are also costly to prosecute and defend and may involve substantial awards or damages payable by us if not found in our favor.
+From time to time we are involved in legal proceedings and disputes and may be involved in litigation in the future.
+These proceedings are complex and extended and occupy the resources of our management and employees.
+These proceedings are also costly to prosecute and defend and may involve substantial awards or damages payable by us if not found in our favor.
 We may also be required to pay substantial amounts or grant certain rights on unfavorable terms in order to settle such proceedings.

-Defending against or settling legal proceedings and any unfavorable legal decisions, settlements or orders could have a material adverse effect on our business, financial condition and results of operations and could cause the market value of our common stock to decline.
+Defending against or settling such claims and any unfavorable legal decisions, settlements or orders could have a material adverse effect on our business, financial condition and results of operations and could cause the market value of our common stock to decline.